-Learn the History of Wendy's
+Dave Thomas and the History of Wendy's

-In his youth, Dave Thomas was a Korean War veteran working at a small restaurant in Fort Wayne, Indiana when he made the decision to enlist with a different kind of colonel.
+Dave Thomas was a Korean War veteran working at a small restaurant in Fort Wayne, Indiana when he made the decision to enlist with a different kind of colonel.

-As the Clausses turned their Hobby Houses into KFCs, Thomas rose through the ranks, and produced suggestions that became every bit as important to KFC's growth as Sanders' legendary "secret recipe".
+As the Clausses transformed their Hobby Houses into the Kentucky Fried Chicken franchise, Dave rose through the ranks and produced suggestions that became every bit as important to KFC's growth as Sanders' legendary "secret recipe".

-Thomas Starts Wendy's
+Dave Thomas Starts Wendy's

 The Success of Wendy's

-Thomas' initial goal in founding Wendy's was to expand enough so that his five children would all have a place to work during the summertime, but his success far outstripped this modest ambition, and before ten years had passed there were over 1,000 Wendy’s locations, and as of 2016, there are over 6,500 locations, still featuring his signature square hamburger patty.
-Today, Wendy's is the world's third largest hamburger fast food chain.
+Dave's initial goal in founding Wendy's was to expand enough that his five children would all have a place to work during the summertime, but his success far outstripped this modest ambition.
+By 1980 there were 2000 Wendy’s nationwide, and the company had begun to expand internationally by opening a location in Japan.

-Thomas Stars In His Own Television Ads
+Dave Stars in Television Ads

 Finishing His Education